rishiraj001/mongo_crud_operation/README.md

 3. **Set Up MongoDB:**

    You can use a local MongoDB instance or a cloud solution like MongoDB Atlas.
-Make sure to configure your MongoDB connection in the `config.js` or `.env` file.
+Make sure to configure your MongoDB connection in the `db.js` and `.env` file.

 4. **Run the Application:**